Sutherland Primary Academy - Organisations

 How will both you and I know how my child/young person is doing and how will you help me to support their learning?

-Each child’s Pupil Passport termly Plan will identify ways in which parents can help at home.
+Each child’s Pupil Passport termly Plan will identify ways in which parents can work with school to support their child.

 What support will there be for my child's/young person's overall wellbeing?